×

 Example:

-A gamified experience turns practice in writing status logs into a friendly challenge.
-Learners begin with a vague line and add details such as time, current state and next steps until the note reads like something the next shift would appreciate.
+Create more repeat practice on critical tasks without pulling teams away from the operation for long.
+Employees begin with a vague line and add details such as time, current state and next steps until the note reads like something the next shift would appreciate.

 1